agutiernc/contributor_assistant/README.md

 - **Streamlit:** Creates an intuitive and interactive web interface for users to engage with the assistant.

 - **sentence-transformers:** Generates high-quality vector embeddings from text, capturing semantic meaning for improved search accuracy.
+Model [`multi-qa-MiniLM-L6-cos-v1`](https://huggingface.co/sentence-transformers/multi-qa-MiniLM-L6-cos-v1) is used.

 - **pandas:** Facilitates data manipulation and analysis for generating insights.